thom-nic/gmarks-android/README.md

  See `INSTALL.txt` for instructions to build the app from source.

+ Binary downloads, documentation and issue tracker can be found at the [http://code.google.com/p/gmarks-android Project home page].

 ## PRIVACY POLICY

  This application contains no advertisements or user tracking, and as such, it *only* sends requests to the `https://www.google.com` domain.
 No requests are made to to any third-party site from this application.

- Your login information is sent straight to Google, it is not stored by this app.
+ Your login information is only input into the Google.com login page, and it is not accessed or stored by this app.

 ## LICENSE